bluetoother/ble-shepherd/README.md

 <a name="Advanced"></a>
 ## 3. Advanced topics

-Here is a [tutorial of some advanced topics](https://github.com/bluetoother/ble-shepherd/blob/develop/doc/advanced%20topics.md) to illustrate how to do further settings in ble-shepherd, e.g., register private definitions.
+Here is a [tutorial of the advanced topics](https://github.com/bluetoother/ble-shepherd/blob/develop/doc/advanced_topics.md) to illustrate how to do further settings in ble-shepherd, e.g., register private definitions.

 - How to define your own Services and Characteristics.
 - How to add your own Services to central.